Tinamous/UltimakerLid/ReadMe.md

 #### Phase 4 - Glue the top:

 * Ensure that the top if fitted squarely, add some electrical tape top hold it in place against the sides/back/front.
-* Rotate the lid forward so the lid is not flat on the bench.
+* Rotate the lid forward so the lid top is now flat on the bench.
-* You can now glue the 4 edges of the lid to the sides/front/back panels by putting your hand through the large hole in the base panel.
+* You can now glue the 4 edges of the top to the sides/front/back panels by putting your hand through the large hole in the base panel.
   * Don't tilt the glue bottle when doing this otherwise you'll get glue on the inside of the lid top.
 Tilt the bottle only when about to glue the edges.
 * Return glue bottle to fridge and wait 3 hours for the glue to set.
 * Remove the electrical tape.